 Alright, now that we’ve gone over the different materials from which coffee filters are made, let’s discuss the different shapes they come in: cone, basket, and disc.

-Many drip machines and pour-over devices allow you the option to use two filter shapes: conical or basket.
+Depending on your brewing method, you may be stuck with a particular shape.
+Many drip coffee makers and pour-over devices allow you the option to use two filter shapes: conical or basket.
 Using one over the other can have a noticeable difference in the taste of your coffee.
 Let’s look at each one separately.

-- Cone: Cone-shaped filters are very popular among coffee lovers and look similar to a waffle ice cream cone.
+- Conical Filters: Cone-shaped filters are very popular among coffee lovers and look similar to a waffle ice cream cone.

 - Disc: Disc-shaped filters are primarily used in Aeropresses and French Presses.
 When using this type of filter, we recommend using medium-ground coffee.